Clinical-Developers/Clinical_Developer_Challenges/Breach/Submissions.md

 <li>Peter De Souza: https://repl.it/Ktq2/3 - Really like this one.
 It nicely increments the breach count and handles even real messes, But it doesn't assess lots of different hospitals (Let me know if I missed something.</li>
 <li>Adam Morley: https://repl.it/Kshk/20 - so this one works fine ;) that is until I add in Peter's evil messy array that is [note this was outside the scope of the challenge]</li>
 <li>Stefan Mitrosinovic: https://repl.it/Kts3/1 - Stefans one is really good.
 It so nearly works, but there is a tiny hitch - the online Python 3 environment is not happy with taking the length of a filter object and thus it is not working.
 Presumably you tested it in a different environment?
 I really like this though as it is such a tiny code, but is massively scalable.
 I didn't yet try feeding it a spreadsheet, but I can see it will work once this little bug is ironed out.</li>
+<li>Adam Figgins: https://cl.ly/453E3c323i2L, great little frontend here - add it to some of the others and you have the beginning of a real product!</li>
 </ol>